awsdocs/amazon-rds-user-guide/doc_source/USER_Events.Messages.md

 | --- | --- |
 | Event ID |  Identifier for the RDS event message\.
 For example, RDS\-EVENT\-0006\.  |
 | Resource |  The ARN identifier for the resource emitting the event\.
 For example, `arn:aws:rds:ap-southeast-2:123456789012:db:database-1`\.  |

+By default, an Amazon SNS topic subscriber receives every message published to the topic\.
+To receive only a subset of the messages, the subscriber must assign a filter policy to the topic subscription\.
+For more information about SNS message filtering, see [Amazon SNS message filtering](https://docs.aws.amazon.com/sns/latest/dg/sns-message-filtering.html) in the *Amazon Simple Notification Service Developer Guide*